Zaeron1/Mercury-TFB-/README.md

 ## 📥 Data

 The `.bmp` files contain elemental ratio maps (Mg/Si, Ca/Si, Al/Si) extracted from MESSENGER observations.
-The `.csv` files contain the results of partial melting experiments at different pressures (Mer8, Mer15 compositions).
+The `.csv` files contain the results of partial melting experiments at different pressures (Mer8, Mer15 compositions) **are not given here**.

 ## 👨‍🔬 Author